SQream/sqream_docs/reference/sql/sql_statements/utility_commands/abort.rst

-.. _abort_statement:
+.. _abort:

 ********************
-ABORT_STATEMENT
+ABORT
 ********************
-The ``ABORT_STATEMENT`` command performs a graceful stop, known as an **abort**, on an active statement.
+The ``ABORT`` command performs a graceful stop, known as an **abort**, on an active statement.
 This is useful for queries that are stuck or which have been run unintentionally.

-The **ABORT_STATEMENT** page describes the following:
+The **ABORT** page describes the following:

 .. contents::
    :local:
    :depth: 1

-For more information on getting a list of session and query ID's, see :ref:`describe_session_queries`.

-.. note:: The ABORT_STATEMENT command may take a few moments to completely stop and free up all resources executing statements.

 Syntax
 ==========
-The following is the syntax for the ``ABORT_STATEMENT`` command:
+The following is the syntax for the ``ABORT`` command:

 .. code-block:: postgres